as-ws22/website/docs/course-syllabus.md

 -   fit and evaluate regression and classification models to make predictions.
 -   use resampling methods to obtain reliable predictions.
 -   perform simulation-based inference using randomization and bootstrapping.
--   use traditional statistical methods to test hypothesis.
+-   use statistical methods to test hypothesis.
 -   apply Bayes' theorem, the foundation of Bayesian statistics.